solliancenet/azure-synapse-analytics-day/01-explore-data-lake.md

    ![Improve dataset formatting in Spark notebook](./media/ex01-spark-notebook-04.png "Execute notebook")

 10. Notice the included charting capabilities that enable visual exploration of your data.
+Switch to the `Chart` view.
 Select `View Options` and change the X Axis Column from `Sales Key` to `Customer Key`.

     ![View charts on data in Spark notebook](./media/ex01-spark-notebook-05.png "Review charted data")